 The switch to distributed working has resulted in Microsoft Teams growing by 270 million users since April 2020.
 Whether your business was part of this wave of accelerated change or is already an established user of Microsoft 365, there is one overriding priority: to make sure your business-critical application is secure and your data is 100% protected.

-As businesses rapidly accelerate to digitise and move to cloud; their quest is to increase agility, productivity, and competitiveness.
+As businesses rapidly accelerate to digitise and move to the cloud; their quest is to increase agility, productivity, and competitiveness.
 But, as employees are enabled to work in new ways, from anywhere, these changes also pose significant security risks.
 This might not have been front of mind when organisations started their experience with Microsoft 365, but it is something that should be high on their list of priorities now.

 The security landscape has changed and keeps changing

-As we’ve shifted from office to remote working, we’ve seen an increase in cyberthreats and threat actors looking to capitalise on the disruption, change, and uncertainty affecting staff and businesses during this time.
+As we’ve shifted from office to remote working, we’ve seen an increase in cyber threats and threat actors looking to capitalise on the disruption, change, and uncertainty affecting staff and businesses during this time.
 The digital and security landscape has changed.
 The new security perimeters are not restricted by the physical location(s) of an organisation – they now extend to every access point that hosts, stores, or allows access to corporate resources and services.
 Interactions through these access points will often bypass on-premises, perimeter-based security models that rely on network firewalls and VPNs.
-Organisations which rely solely on physical security on site lack the visibility, solution integration, and agility to deliver timely end-to-end security coverage.
+Organisations that rely solely on physical security on site lack the visibility, solution integration, and agility to deliver timely end-to-end security coverage.